RECENT POSTS

 Wacky Employee Claims: Reasonable Accommodations for Unreasonable Requests?

-As an employment defense attorney, I often think I’ve heard it all: every conceivable employee complaint, late-to-work excuse, and “reasonable” accommodation request.
-Still, from time to time, I come across an employee claim that surprises
+by Lewitt Hackman As employment defense attorneys, we often think we’ve heard it all: every conceivable employee complaint, late-to-work excuse, and “reasonable” accommodation request.
+Still, from time to time, we come across an employee claim

 Post-DOMA for Employers